 If, however, you are able to reach an agreement with your spouse before your case reaches an equitable distribution trial, the options are more abundant.
 If one spouse wants to keep the home and the other does not, you should explore your options as to refinancing the mortgage in only one of your names.
 If the lender allows for a refinancing, you may then work out a way to accommodate for your spouse’s share of the equity in the home that accumulated during the marriage.
 This is usually done through an agreed upon monetary “buy out” or some other compensatory arrangement.
 For example, one spouse may compensate the other by agreeing to forego their share of the other spouse’s retirement account.

 No matter what, you should find out your options as early as possible.
 You should get an appraisal of your home to determine its value and how much equity exists.
 If you want to keep the home, you should find out whether your income is high enough to refinance the home in your name.
 You should also brainstorm how you would be able to compensate your spouse for his or her share.

 If you have questions about what you should do with your marital home, it is best to speak with an experienced attorney right away.
-The divorce lawyers at Livesay & Myers, P.C. have years of experience dealing with the division of marital property in divorce cases.
+Our divorce lawyers in Northern Virginia have years of experience dealing with the division of marital property in divorce cases.
 We represent clients in Manassas, Fredericksburg, Fairfax, and throughout Northern Virginia.
 Contact us to schedule a consultation today.